arenaxr/arena-docs/content/3d-content/mesh-nav.md

 ![](../../assets/img/nav-mesh/nav-4.png)

-Add the navigation mesh in the ARENA builder as a GLTF file.
-Set the nav-mesh property to true.
-This will either be an option in the GLTF Model Data Properties button or you can add the `"nav-mes": true ` parameter directly to the json.
+Add the navigation mesh in the ARENA builder in the `scene-options` object as a URL to the file.

 ![](../../assets/img/nav-mesh/nav-5.png)